lylet-AC/Pynesthesia/README.md

 ### Windows

 If you are a windows user and need to install Python3 / tkinter / Pip3, [download](https://www.python.org/downloads/windows/) the python3 installation file.
 This file is capable of installing Python3, tkinter, and Pip3 given the correct boxes are checked.
-Meaning that one must ensure upon installing Python that **the td/tk and IDLE checkboxes are marked for installing tkinter and Pip3 with Python.** Pynesthesia specifically uses `Python 3.6.7`, although other iterations of Python3 should work properly as well.
+Meaning that one must ensure upon installing Python that **the td/tk and IDLE checkboxes are marked for installing tkinter and Pip3 with Python.** Additionally, it is important to check the **Install pip** checkbox to ensure that Python comes with the necessary package installer requried for Pynesthesia's dependencies.
+Pynesthesia specifically uses `Python 3.6.7`, although other iterations of Python3 should work properly as well.

 ### Mac OSX